BMW 3 Series: Second generation (E30; 1982)

-On introduction in 1982, the E30 was produced solely in the 2-door sedan body style.
+On its introduction in 1982, the E30 was produced solely as a 2-door sedan.
 Four-door sedan models were introduced in 1983, convertibles were introduced in 1985 and estate ("Touring") models were introduced in 1987.

 The E30 was the first 3 Series to be available in wagon and 4-door sedan body styles.
 It was also the first 3 Series to offer a diesel engine, and all-wheel drive was introduced to the 3 Series range with the 325iX model.
-The BMW Z1 roadster was based on the E30 platform.
+The E30 reused the M10 and M20 engines from the E21, albiet with many models now receiving fuel-injection.
+A diesel was also introduced to the 3 Series with the M21 with a turbocharged variant, making it also the first turbocharged 3 Series.
+The BMW Z1 roadster was based on the E30 platform, and features of the rear suspension would be reused in the E36 'Compact' and Z3.

 The first BMW M3 was built on the E30 platform.
 The E30 M3 is powered by the high-revving S14 four-cylinder petrol engine, which produced 175 kW in its final European-only iteration.

+The E30 was slowly phased out starting in 1990 with the release of the E36, but Convertible and Touring models continued to be manufactured until 1993 and 1994 respectively.
+This also marked the end of production of the M20 engine.